maricr-sk/BlackJack/README.md

 # BlackJack
-A project that is creating the Black Jack cardgame.
+A project that creates the Black Jack cardgame.

 Directions: